Generic name: inotuzumab ozogamicin [ IN-oh-TOOZ-ue-mab-OH-zoe-ga-MYE-sin ]

 This medicine may affect fertility (ability to have children) in both men and women.
 However, it is important to use birth control to prevent pregnancy because inotuzumab ozogamicin may harm the baby if a pregnancy does occur.

-It is not known whether inotuzumab ozogamicin passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine and for at least 2 months after your last dose.
+You should not breastfeed while using this medicine and for at least 2 months after your last dose.

 How is inotuzumab ozogamicin given?

-Inotuzumab ozogamicin is injected into a vein through an IV.
+Inotuzumab ozogamicin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 You may be given other medicines to help prevent certain side effects of inotuzumab ozogamicin.
 Take these medicines for the full prescribed length of time.

 Inotuzumab ozogamicin is given in a 21-day or 28-day treatment cycle.
 You may need to use the medicine only on certain days of each cycle.
-Your doctor will determine how long to treat you with this medicine.
+Your doctor will determine how long to treat you with inotuzumab ozogamicin.

 Inotuzumab ozogamicin may cause serious or life-threatening liver problems, including veno-occlusive disease (blocked blood vessels in the liver that can lead to liver damage).
-You will need frequent blood tests to check your liver function.
+Your liver function will need to be checked.

-Inotuzumab ozogamicin can also lower blood cells that help your body fight infections and help your blood to clot.
+Inotuzumab ozogamicin can also weaken (suppress) your immune system, and you may get an infection or bleed more easily.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.